ethanpost/quizk.ing/Engineering/Tim_Hunkin/The_Secret_Life_Of_Components-05-Springs.md

 ---

-A) They work better
+A) They last longer

-B) They are much simpler and cheaper
+B) They work better

-C) They last longer
+C) They are more adjustable

-D) They are more adjustable
+D) They are much simpler and cheaper

 ---

-They are much simpler and cheaper
+D) They are much simpler and cheaper

 ///